-When you're a parent, especially the parent of a baby, toddler — or actually any child under the age of 18 — it's nice to get away, even for just one night.
+When you're a parent, especially the parent of a baby, toddler, or any child under the age of 18, it's nice to get away — even for just one night.
 This is not always an easy task, with jobs, babysitters, and finances.

 Even though it's great to imagine a tropical resort vacation where you lie on the beach for days on end—this is not always possible financially or even time-wise.
 Las Vegas is relatively cheap compared to flying to an exotic destination, and if you live close enough to Vegas to drive there within several hours, it's even better.

 For parents, life is routine.
 It's the same thing every day.
 Taking care of the kids, cooking, cleaning, working, school, and the drudgery of keeping everything together for the family.
 The responsible, hard-working life doesn't leave much time for much else — or anything really fun.

 Las Vegas offers several solutions to picking you up out of your parental rut.
 Read on.

 1. No Clocks!